 When you stay in self-catering accommodation, such as a furnished apartment with a kitchen, you’ll be able to shop at the local supermarket and cook your own healthy meals.
 That way, you can make fresh and tasty recipes and you’ll know exactly what is going into them.

 When you start your day, consider some eggs and wholegrain toast rather than sugary cereals or pastries.

-The protein will leave you feeling fuller for longer, so that you don’t get that mid-morning sugar crash and subsequent cravings.
+The protein will leave you feeling fuller for longer so that you don’t get that mid-morning sugar crash and subsequent cravings.
 Plus, there are so many tasty dishes that you can make with eggs – from scrambled to fried to poached and much more.

 Choose One Treat – And Really Enjoy It

-Part of the fun of traveling somewhere else on a business trip is the chance to try the local cuisine, so you don’t want to completely restrict yourself from enjoying the food.
+Part of the fun of travelling somewhere else on a business trip is the chance to try the local cuisine, so you don’t want to completely restrict yourself from enjoying the food.
 The key is to limit yourself to one or two indulgent treats on your trip and to really focus on the experience of eating them.

 So, if you are on a business trip to Vancouver Island you might treat yourself to the finest, gourmet Nanaimo Bar.
 Or, if you are heading to Montreal you can dig into a huge plate of delicious poutine.
 Get the very best and sit down and really focus on enjoying it.